What is it?

 Adult learning is a vital component of the European Commission's lifelong learning policy.

-It is essential to competitiveness and employability, social inclusion, active citizenship, and personal development across Europe.
-The challenge is to provide learning opportunities for all, especially disadvantaged groups who need them most.
+It is essential for employability and competitiveness, social inclusion, active citizenship and personal development.
+The challenge is to provide learning opportunities for all adults, throughout their whole life, especially disadvantaged groups who need them most.

-It comprises formal, non-formal, and informal learning for improving basics skills, obtaining new qualifications, up-skilling, or re-skilling for employment.
+Adult learning comprises formal, non-formal, and informal learning; it can be for improving basics skills, for obtaining new qualifications, for up-skilling or re-skilling for employment, for personal growth, or just for pleasure.

-The demand for adult learning is increasing and the Commission is committed to helping all EU countries create adult learning systems characterised by flexibility, high quality, excellent teaching, and an enhanced role for local authorities, employers, social partners, civil society, and cultural organisations.
+The demand for adult learning is increasing and the Commission is committed to helping all EU countries create adult learning systems characterised by flexibility, high quality, excellent teaching, and the full involvement of local authorities, employers, social partners, civil society, and cultural organisations.

 What are the next steps?

-An ET 2020 Working Group on Adult Learning will begin its activities early 2014.
+An ET 2020 Working Group on Adult Learning will produce policy guidance on adult learning in the workplace from 2016 to 2018.